-Some photographic highlights from the weekend for a start, more to come.
-Thanks to Ben Loveridge, Kristy Milliken and Ty Johnson.
+Some photographic highlights from the weekend, thanks to Ben Loveridge, Kristy Milliken and Ty Johnson.
 And you can view some videos here, here, here, here, here, here, here and here, with thanks to Rob McCafferty and his team.

 See you at Golden Plains?

 Until Next Time, with eternal gratitude and respect,

 Meredith started in 1991 as a party for about 200 people.
 One stage, BYO, a natural amphitheatre, minimal hassles and glorious liberty to luxuriate in.
 Fun.
 Freedom.
 A haven.
 It was a festival created by the people who went to it, and the event itself morphed and adapted to those people’s wishes along the way.
 We consider our primary task is to ensure that essence is Protected and indeed Enhanced every year.
 Meredith evolved from the ground up; all good things take time.